 The Free Application for Federal Student Aid (FAFSA) is the application used to apply for the federal student aid programs offered by the U.S. Department of Education.
 All individuals entering college are strongly encouraged to complete the FAFSA.

 Our financial aid staff is available to help you through what can seem like a daunting process.
-In addition to one-on-one counseling, FAFSA help sessions provide the opportunity for you and your parents to receive professional assistance in completing this form.
-The schedule of upcoming help sessions is availablehere.
+In addition to one-on-one counseling, one-on-one FAFSA help sessions provide the opportunity for you and your parents to receive professional assistance in completing this form.
+Appointments can be made by calling 937.778.8600.
 If you plan to attend a session, please click

 here.
 If you are ready to complete the FAFSA, click the button below to get started.